School Science Lessons

 See diagram: Westringia fruticosa

-Westringia fruticosa, Native rosemary, Daleys Fruit Tree Nursery
+Westringia fruticosa, Native rosemary, Daleys Fruit Trees

 Tree tumbo, (Welwitschia mirabilis), tumboa, short hollow stem with two strap-like leaves, slow growing, male and female cones, Namibia deserts, Welwitschiaceae, Phylum Gnetophyta.